Chamanzar/SilenceMap/README.md

 ### Prerequisites

 We used the FreeSurfer (v6.0.0) and MNE (v0.14.0) open-source software for processing the MRI scans in this study.
 We preprocessed the recorded EEG signals using EEGLAB toolbox (v2019.0) in MATLAB.
+We calculated the lead-field/forward matrix using the FieldTrip MATLAB toolbox (fieldtrip-20170828).
 The SilenceMap algorithm was developed in MATLAB (R2018b), using standard toolboxes, and the CVX MATLAB package (v2.1).

 ### Installing

-All you need to run the SilenceMap.m is to make
+You need to install the required toolboxes/software, i.e., MATLAB, CVX toolbox, EEGLAB toolbox, and FieldTrip MATLAB toolbox.

 ## Running the tests